klaytn/klaytn-docs/docs/klaytn/README.md

 ### Core Cell Network (CCN)

 CCN consists of Core Cells (CCs) that verify and execute transactions submitted through Endpoint Nodes (ENs).
-CCN is also responsible for creating and propagating blocks throughout the network.
+CCN is responsible for creating and propagating blocks throughout the network.

 ### Endpoint Node Network (ENN)